 In fact bacon goes with about anything and today they are serving bacon with many desserts.
 It’s a perfect blend with ice cream, sweet and salty together!
 Bacon is such a favorite flavor that companies have figured out how to make imitation bacon that even vegans can eat.

 However you slice it, bacon is delicious!
 The creation of the day is claimed by two different groups.
 One from Boston saying they founded the day back in 2000.
 Another group claims the rights to it from Boulder, Colorado in 2005.
-I don’t think it really matter, it’s all about who “Brings home the bacon!”
+I don’t think it really matters, it’s all about who “Brings home the bacon!”

 How to celebrate – Have some bacon today!
 Try adding bacon to something you haven’t had it with before and see if you like it.
 Just fry up some bacon and watch who comes running!